Document Actions

 Our panel in Paris traced the manifold connections between economics, literature and sociology on the topic of 'play' from a sociological-literary perspective.
 In particular, it focused on speculation, gambling and game-theoretical approaches as 'playful' basic elements of a modern, aleatoric economic culture.
 The contributions to the panel complement the project's research on forms of economic knowledge, epistemic practices and aesthetic imaginaries.
 They engage in a dialogue between literary and sociological perspectives on the economic, shedding light on how both disciplines use the notion of play and speculation to adopt a critical and reflexive stance towards the economy.

-Contributions to the panel:
+Contributions to the Panel:

 - Prof. Dr. Kirsten von Hagen: “The Fabric of Dreams: Texture, Fashion, Gambling and Speculation on Social Advancement in Texts by Flaubert and Maupassant”